Driftstack DRIFTSTACK docs

 Auth + scoping

-Both endpoints accept a customer bearer (API key OR web session) with read scope.
-The X-Driftstack-Account header is honored for team scopes (V-326c): a member with read access on the team owner sees the OWNER’s audit log when the header is set.
+Both endpoints require a customer bearer (API key OR web session) with the granular read:audit scope.
+A broad read key — or an account_owner key — satisfies it (broad scopes satisfy their granular counterparts), so a key minted with just read:audit, read, or account_owner all work.
+The X-Driftstack-Account header is honored for team scopes: a member with read access on the team owner sees the OWNER’s audit log when the header is set (the scope check stays on the caller’s own key).

 Errors